numtide/treefmt/docs/site/getting-started/configure.md

 ## Supported Formatters

-Any formatter that follows the [spec] is supported out of the box.
+Any formatter that follows the [Formatter Spec] is supported out of the box.

 Already 60+ formatters are supported.